conmaol/maglocunus/d/data.md

 Note that Kate’s birth can be viewed as an entity in our world, much like Kate herself is an entity in our world.
 A birth is a special kind of entity known as an *event* – something that has happened.
 Other *entity types* represented in the data graph are *person*, *date* and *town*.

+To summarise:

+> Data consists of relationships between events, people, places, times, and other types of entity.

 We can expand this simple data graph by adding more entities and more relationships:

 ```mermaid
 flowchart TD